Walter Kolarz

-Walter Jean Kolarz (26 April 1912 - 21 July 1962) was a British-based scholar of the communist world who wrote widely on ethnic and religious issues.
+Walter Jean Kolarz (26 April 1912 - 21 July 1962) was a German-British journalist and historian of Eastern Europe.
+As a scholar of the communist world, he wrote widely on ethnic and religious issues.

+Life

 Kolarz was born in Teplitz-Schonau, Kingdom of Bohemia, Austro-Hungarian Empire.
-He studied at Charles University in Prague, then moved to Berlin to work as a journalist.
+His mother was Jewish.
+He studied at Charles University in Prague and worked for the publisher Orbis, where he became a Berlin correspondent in 1934.
 However, he was expelled by the Nazis in 1936.
-He moved to Paris, before fleeing to London in 1940.
+He moved to Paris, before fleeing to London in 1940, where he was part of a circle of Sudeten German emigrés.
 Kolarz worked as a journalist for United Press of America, before joining the BBC in 1949, specialising as an analyst on Soviet and East European affairs.
+He also traveled to Africa.

 Kolarz married Alexandra Lipovsky in 1939 (she died in March 2000) and they had one son.

-Kolarz died in hospital in Kensington, London, on 21 July 1962.
+Kolarz died from heart disease in hospital in Kensington, London, on 21 July 1962.

 A number of Kolarz' books were compiled by others in the wake of his early death.